BruOp/personal-website/content/blog/ibl/index.md

 ![Environment map in linear space for different roughness levels.](./pisa_radiance.gif)

-Note that this is in linear space and will appear darker than it would in a rendered that properly handles HDR and gamma.
+Note that this is in linear space and will appear darker than it would otherwise when rendered properly with the appropriate gamma transformation applied.
 The size of the mips has been scaled to match the original image size.
-Also note the banding is due to GIF encoding, and you shouldn't see anything like that in your output.
+Also note that the banding is due to GIF encoding, and you shouldn't see anything like that in your output.

 ### Environment BRDF

-Okay, so that's one sum taken care of, now let's look at the second sum.
-Once again, our goal here is to try and pre-calculate as much of this sum as possible and store it such that we can resolve the integral without having to perform tens/hundreds of texture lookups.
+Okay, so that's one sum taken care of, let's look at the second sum.
+Once again, our goal here is to try and pre-calculate as much of this sum as possible and store it, allowing us to resolve the radiance equation without having to perform hundreds of texture lookups.

 $$
 \frac{1}{N} \sum_{k=1}^{N}